jhuntdev/uuid-v9/js/README.md

 # UUID v9

+Fast, lightweight, and dependency-free implementation of the UUID version 9 proposal for Node.js and the browser.

 The v9 UUID supports both time-based sequential and random non-sequential UUIDs with an optional prefix, an optional checksum, and sufficient randomness to avoid collisions.
 It uses the UNIX timestamp for sequential UUIDs and CRC-8 for checksums.
 A version digit can be added if desired, but is omitted by default.

 <!-- To learn more about UUID v9, please visit the website: https://uuid-v9.jhunt.dev -->